AppleBoiy/AppleBoiy/README.md

 <p align="center">Let's connect and embark on a journey of continuous learning together!</p>

 <br>

-<h2 align="center">🚧 Work in Progress 🚧</h2>

-<p align="center">I am currently actively working on <a href="https://github.com/AppleBoiy/prerequisite-tree">prerequisite tree</a> and <a href="https://github.com/AppleBoiy/cs-wiki">cs wiki</a>.
-Please note that some features may still be under development or undergoing testing.
-Feel free to explore the existing functionality, provide feedback, and stay tuned for updates!</p>

-<p align="center">If you encounter any issues or have suggestions for improvements, please don't hesitate to open an issue or submit a pull request.
-Your contributions are highly appreciated!</p>

 <h2 align="center">📫 How to Reach Me</h3>

 <p align="center">LinkedIn: <a href="https://www.linkedin.com/in/chaipat-jainan/">C. Jainan</a><p>
 <p align="center">Email: <a href="mailto:contact.chaipat@gmail.com">Contact Me!</a><p>